50 Interesting & Fun Facts About Louisiana State You Should Know

 7. Bananas Foster was created in Louisiana

-8. Louisiana has trees that are hundreds of years old
+8. The state has trees that are hundreds of years old

-9. Louisiana is home to Super Bowl Champions New Orleans Saints
+9. Louisiana is home to the Super Bowl champions, the New Orleans Saints

 10. The world's first indoor movie theater was in New Orleans